 Bang! is a videogame version of the 2002 card game of the same name.
-You take on a spaghetti western-inspired role and strategically play your hand in order to eliminate the other players.
+As ethershock explains, you take on a spaghetti western-inspired role and strategically play your hand in order to eliminate the other players.
 It is out on multiple platforms, so for the purpose of this review we’ve covered both the iPhone and… Continue reading Review: Bang!
 The Videogame

 Shibuya is an iPhone arcade puzzler from Nevercenter Games, an Indie developer out of Salt Lake City.
 You may have heard of Shibuya since it was part of the PAX 10, a showcase of 10 of the best Indie games around.
 It’s quick, stylish and addicting, just like any good puzzle game should be.